THe-OmeGA-KaPPa/odin-recipes/README.md

 Overall knowledge of file structure was also strengthened through this project.

-Added css to all html file as part of practice during course.
+Added css to all html files as part of practice during course.